RobotDogtor/BatRobot/README.md

 Use cheating knowledge for the moment for yohan and trinity.

 Look at epipolar plane calculations.
 Does new light fix things?

+## Currently Working
+SHould be currently working for calculating the current version of the bat robot wing (not generalizable yet).
+Use the SingleOptimizationStepExample as the example.
+Creates a 2d and 3d set of points.